ToeKnee013/Garcia_Anthony_LMS/README.md

  * 1. add a book - Add a book to a text file with an ID, book name, and author
  * 2. remove a book - removes a book based on the selected ID
  * 3. list all books - List all books within the text file
+ * 4. Check out a book
+ * 5. Check in a book
- * 4. Quit - Exits the program
+ * 6. Quit - Exits the program
 */

 package module2;